 A war cake is one made during war time when many cake ingredients might be too expensive or completely unavailable.
 So almost all of the recipes use shortening (white fat) instead of butter or margarine, and no eggs, both of which would have been rationed during the second world war.
 As food rationing was still in place when I was born, the idea of making a war cake appealed to me.

 I also liked the idea of using what I had in, rather than going out to buy special ingredients.
 Anyone trying to eke out their food rations would probably have used lard, which is basically rendered pig fat.
 Amazingly, I stumbled across a recipe written by the Duchess of Windsor, Wallis Simpson, for something called “pork cake”.
-You can read about that here.
 The recipe is in the cookbook she herself wrote called “Some Favourite Southern Recipes of the Duchess of Windsor”.

 Now who would have thought that the Duchess of Windsor, whose occupation is described in Wikipedia as “socialite”, would have written a cookbook?
 As a complete coincidence, last month we visited the château in the Loire where Edward and Mrs Simpson were married.
 It was a charming and captivating place and I am currently posting lots of pictures of it here if you’re interested.